 - Selecting Delete, removes any selected backups that were added using the + option.

-The Restore tab has a Home page and a Tools page.
-The Home page is the default page and the recommended starting point for performing a restore.
-The Tools page should only be used by experienced users or with the assistance of technical support.
+The Files\Apps tab has a Home page and a Tools page.
+The Home page is the default page and the starting point for performing a restore.
+The Tools page should only be used by experienced users or with the assistance of BackupAssist Technical Support.

 This starts the guided restore process and will take you to the Exchange Granular restore console.
 There is a Learn more about Restore link at the bottom of the screen.